kohlhofer/Crossings/chapters/chapter-07.md

 Josiah finishes his coffee, sets the cup down beside him.
 He stands, shouldering his canvas bag, preparing to leave.
 Ada rises too, taking the empty cup without comment.

-"Where will you go?" she asks.
+"Where to?" she asks.

 "Down the river," he says.
-"Always down the river."
+"Always down."

 He looks at the man beside him, their eyes meeting for a moment.
 "River's calling," he says.
 "Best to listen when it does."